-- 1. In line with Aramai He Tētēkura, teachers and authorised staff will complete mandatory online modules to understand the physical restraint guidelines and take further approved training modules in identifying stress triggers, understanding unmet needs, and preventing, minimising, and responding to student distress (Rule 12). - 2.
-St John's School does not allow seclusion or unsafe physical restrain in response to student distress. - i.
-Seclusion is prohibited under the Education and Training Act 2020 (s.
-98) and is defined in Aramai He Tētēkura as putting a student alone in a room or space against their will, which they cannot (or think they cannot) leave. - ii.
-We do not use unsafe physical restraint techniques under any circumstances.
-Unsafe physical restraint techniques include: - a. restraint that restricts breathing or communicating, including speaking and sign language - b. face-down restraint - c. immobilising through pressure points and pain holds - d. actions such as tackling, sitting, lying on, or kneeling on a person - e. headlocks or putting pressure on the chest or neck - f. bending joints backwards.

-- 3. Teachers and authorised staff members may only use physical restraint if all three of these conditions are met, and only as a last resort. - i.
-If physical restraint is necessary to prevent imminent harm, including significant emotional distress to a student or another person. - ii.
-If the teacher or authorised staff member reasonably believes there is no other option available in the circumstances for preventing harm. - iii.
+- i.
+In line with Aramai He Tētēkura, teachers and authorised staff will complete mandatory online modules to understand the physical restraint guidelines and take further approved training modules in identifying stress triggers, understanding unmet needs, and preventing, minimising, and responding to student distress (Rule 12). - ii.
+St John's School does not allow seclusion or unsafe physical restrain in response to student distress. - a Seclusion is prohibited under the Education and Training Act 2020 (s.
+98) and is defined in Aramai He Tētēkura as putting a student alone in a room or space against their will, which they cannot (or think they cannot) leave. - b We do not use unsafe physical restraint techniques under any circumstances.
+Unsafe physical restraint techniques include: - restraint that restricts breathing or communicating, including speaking and sign language - face-down restraint - immobilising through pressure points and pain holds - actions such as tackling, sitting, lying on, or kneeling on a person - headlocks or putting pressure on the chest or neck - bending joints backwards. - iii.
+Teachers and authorised staff Members may only use physical restraint if all three of these conditions are met, and only as a last resort. - a.
+If physical restraint is necessary to prevent imminent harm, including significant emotional distress to a student or another person. - b.
+If the teacher or authorised staff Member reasonably believes there is no other option available in the circumstances for preventing harm. - c.
 If the physical restraint is reasonable and proportionate in the circumstances.
-This means only applying as much force as is necessary, and for the minimum amount of time necessary. - 4.
-St John's School complies with the following requirements, as set out by the Education (Physical Restraint) Rules. - i.
-St John's School manages all complaints, including those regarding physical restraint, through our Guidelines for the Handling of Complaints Policy.
-Where necessary, we will follow up complaints with the Teaching Council of Aotearoa New Zealand, in accordance with their conduct and competence processes (Rule 4). - ii.
-Under the Education and Training Act 2020, teachers, including relief teachers and people with a Limited Authority to Teach (LAT), are automatically authorised to use physical restraint.
-Other staff members, such as teacher aides, must be authorised by the Board (Rule 5). - iii.
-This policy will be available to the school community, and we will provide the names and positions of any staff members who are authorised to use physical restraint, if requested (Rule 6). - iv.
-St John's School requires informed consent from parents/caregivers and whānau if physical restraint is included in a support plan (Rule 8). - v.
-After a situation involving physical restraint, parents, the Board and the Ministry of Education will be notified as required (Rules 9 and 11). - vi.
-St John's School monitors our use of physical restraint, and complies with record keeping requirements (Rules 7, 10 and 11).
+This means only applying as much force as is necessary, and for the minimum amount of time necessary.

+- iv.
+St John's School complies with the following requirements, as set out by the Education (Physical Restraint) Rules. - a St John's School manages all complaints, including those regarding physical restraint, through our Guidelines for the Handling of Complaints Policy.
+Where necessary, we will follow up complaints with the Teaching Council of Aotearoa New Zealand, in accordance with their conduct and competence processes (Rule 4). - b Under the Education and Training Act 2020, teachers, including relief teachers and people with a Limited Authority to Teach (LAT), are automatically authorised to use physical restraint.
+Other staff Members, such as teacher aides, must be authorised by the Board (Rule 5). - a This policy will be available to the school community, and we will provide the names and positions of any staff Members who are authorised to use physical restraint, if requested (Rule 6). - b St John's School requires informed consent from parents/caregivers and whānau if physical restraint is included in a support plan (Rule 8). - c After a situation involving physical restraint, parents, the Board and the Ministry of Education will be notified as required (Rules 9 and 11). - d St John's School monitors our use of physical restraint, and complies with record keeping requirements (Rules 7, 10 and 11).